 Because data collection can be repetitious, time-consuming, and tedious, its importance can be underestimated.
 Care should be taken to assure that those responsible for collecting data are adequately trained and motivated, that they employ methods that limit or eliminate the effect of bias, and that they keep records of what was done by whom and when.

 The best model for recordkeeping will not be the same for all areas of research.
 However, nearly all types of research in the physical and natural sciences include records that should be kept in bound lab or field notebooks.
 At a minimum, such notebooks can provide a listing of the date of research, the investigators, what was done, and where the corresponding research products can be found.
-The lab or field notebook should be supplemented as needed by specialized methods of recordkeeping such as computer files, videotapes, and gels.
+The lab or field notebook should be supplemented as needed by specialized methods of recordkeeping such as digital files, audio/video recordings, and gels.

 The use of statistical methods varies widely among research disciplines.
 Although the successful cloning of a gene may require no statistical analyses, biology is characterized by variation and therefore most inferences will depend on statistical methods to quantify confidence in accepting or rejecting hypotheses.
 Such testing depends on many experimental and statistical assumptions.
 Violation of those assumptions, or a misunderstanding of the methods of analysis, can result in significant, even if unintentional, misrepresentation of the results of a study.

 Because it is not possible to report everything that has been done, researchers must make decisions about which studies, data points, and methods of analysis to present.
 Although some of these decisions are easy, many are not.
 For example, should an anomalous data point be excluded from analysis when there is no known reason for the discrepancy?
 Most researchers would favor retaining the data point, but some fields have criteria for excluding such outliers.
 It would be irresponsible to exclude such a data point without clearly reporting the use of the exclusion criteria.